biewersebastian/klipper-voron-V2/doc/features/pa_calibration.md

 ![band count](./../images/pa_calibration_band_count.png)

-Then use the following formula to get the new PA value to use:
+Then, assuming **the first band at the bottom has the number 0**, use the following formula to get the new PA value to use:

 ```
 NEW_PA = START + (INCREMENT * band_number)